Cyclohexane conformation: Boat and twist-boat conformations

 The boat conformations spontaneously distorts to twist-boat conformations.
 Here the symmetry is D2, a purely rotational point group with three twofold axes.
 This conformation can be derived from the boat conformation by applying a slight twist to the molecule so as to remove eclipsing of two pairs of methylene groups.
 The twist-boat conformation is chiral, existing in right-handed and left-handed versions.

+The xyz positions of the carbon atoms for one of the two enantiomers of the twist-boat giving bond lengths of 1 and tetrahedral bond angles are:

+In this model, the dihedral angles for the chains 1-2-3-4 and 4-5-6-1 are approximately +70.64°, and for the other four −33.16°, and are the opposites for the other enantiomer.
+This is a slightly twisted version of a boat conformation:

+It is also a twisted version (twisting the opposite way) of the boat obtained by negating the y and z coordinates of the above.

 The concentration of the twist-boat conformation at room temperature is less than 0.1%, but at 1073 K it can reach 30%.
 Rapid cooling of a sample of cyclohexane from 1073 K to 40 K will freeze in a large concentration of twist-boat conformation, which will then slowly convert to the chair conformation upon heating.

+Half-chair conformation

+The half-chair conformation of cyclohexane is an intermediate stage in the "ring flip" between two chair conformations.
+It's a high-energy state due to torsional and angle strain, making it less stable than both the chair and boat conformations.